This post was updated September 22, 2021.

 1. The golden rule for buying silk is to know your seller!
 Buy only from established fabric shops that specialize in Thai silk.

+This is the important rule for buying Thai silk!
 Of course you can’t know a silk vendor personally as a tourist; but you can fairly easily acquaint yourself with their business and look for commonsense signs of trustworthiness.
+(You do this everyday in life.)

 I’ll discuss silk shops in more detail shortly and point out the signs of trustworthiness, but first I wanted to stress the most fundamental rule in silk buying: Always know about your seller before you buy.
-Never ever take a gamble with Thai silk.
+(Example: Do they have a brick & mortar shop filled with rack after rack of quality silk; or, are they just somebody with a few bolts spread on a plastic tarp at a tourist market?)

 2. Stay Away From Tourist Markets!